cased/hypersonic/README.md

 # Hypersonic

 Streamlined GitHub PR automation for modern applications in Typescript.
-Supersonic is a high-level API for creating and managing Pull Requests, designed specifically for AI and SaaS applications that need to propose changes to user repositories.
+Hypersonic is a high-level API for creating and managing Pull Requests, designed specifically for AI and SaaS applications that need to propose changes to user repositories.

+For the Python version, check out [supersonic](https://github.com/cased/supersonic).

 ## Features